Zegerid powder packetsPronunciation

 - Use Zegerid powder packets with caution in the ELDERLY; they may be more sensitive to its effects, especially hip, wrist, and spine fractures.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Zegerid powder packets while you are pregnant.
-Zegerid powder packets is found in breast milk.
+Zegerid powder packets are found in breast milk.
 Do not breast-feed while taking Zegerid powder packets.

 Possible side effects of Zegerid powder packets: